 Despite the very serious nature of harassment and unlawful eviction, local authorities make little use of their powers under the PfEA.
-In part, the ability to pursue action reflects a reduction in staffing resource as a consequence of austerity measures.5 In addition, local authority regulatory attention has been directed elsewhere.
+In part, the ability to pursue action reflects a reduction in staffing resource as a consequence of austerity measures.4 In addition, local authority regulatory attention has been directed elsewhere.
+A number of new measures have come into force that increase local authorities' abilities to penalise aspects of poor landlordism and offer some level of remuneration to the local authority to offset the cost of action.